+Omega 3 for cats is one of the most important and most overlooked areas of feline nutrition.
 If your cat has a dull coat, dry flaky skin, stiff joints or seems less energetic than usual, there's a good chance they're not getting enough omega-3 fatty acids in their diet.

 Omega-3s are essential nutrients — meaning cats cannot produce them on their own.
 They must get them through food or supplementation.
 And while most commercial cat foods contain some omega-3s, studies consistently show the amounts are rarely sufficient for therapeutic benefit.